benjaminostler/CarCar/README.md

 ## Sales microservice

+### Sales models
-The back end of the sales microservice has 4 models: Customer, Salesperson, Sales, AutomobileVO.
+The back end of the sales microservice has 4 models: Customer, Salesperson, Sale, and AutomobileVO.
 The Sales model gets data from the three other models and interacts with them.

+1. Customer Model
+   The Customer model contains the following fields:
+   * **first_name:** the first name of the customer
+   * **last_name:** the last name of the customer
+   * **address:** the address of the customer
+   * **phone_number:** the phone number of the customer

+2. Salesperson Model
+   The Salesperson model contains the following fields.
+Each sales person is associated with a sale based on their id, not their employee_id.
+   * **first_name:** the first name of the salesperson
+   * **last_name:** the last name of the salesperson
+   * **employee_id:** the unique identifier of each salesperson

+3. AutomobileVO Model
+   The AutomobileVO model is updated every 60 seconds with VINs from the Inventory service, using a **poller.
+Each automobile is associated with a sale, based on the automobile’s VIN.
+The AutomobileVO model contains the following fields.
+   * **vin:** the VIN is a unique identifier of each car
+   * **sold:** the Boolean value status of the vehicle on whether or not it was sold

+4. Sale Model
+   The Sale model contains the following fields, and within each sale, a salesperson, customer, and automobile are assigned.
+   * **automobile:** the automobile sold
+   * **salesperson:** the salesperson who sold the automobile
+   * **customer:** the customer to whom the automobile was sold
+   * **price:** the price at which the automobile was sold

-The AutomobileVO is a value object that gets data from the automobiles in the inventory using a poller.
+Note: The AutomobileVO is a value object that gets data from the automobiles in the inventory using a poller.
 The sales poller polls the inventory microservice automatically for data, keeping the sales microservice up to date.
-This enables the user to select which car to be sold, having already filtered out the cars previously sold.
+This enables the user to select which car to be sold in a dropdown which automatically excludes the cars that have a status of sold.

-## Accessing Endpoints through Insomnia to Send and View Data:
+**Accessing Endpoints through Insomnia to Send and View Data:**

 ### Customers:

 | Action | Method | URL
 | ----------- | ----------- | ----------- |